Evers gives up on virus restrictions amid GOP opposition

-MADISON, Wis. — Gov. Tony Evers said Monday that he's given up trying to push through any more statewide mandates to try to slow the spread of the coronavirus because he thinks rival Republicans would never allow any restrictions after the state Supreme Court erased his stay-at-home order.
+MADISON, Wis. — Wisconsin Gov. Tony Evers said Monday that he's given up trying to push through any more statewide restrictions to slow the spread of the coronavirus because he thinks rival Republicans emboldened by a state Supreme Court decision erasing his stay-at-home order would never allow any.

 “The Republicans made it very clear they don’t believe a statewide approach is the right way to go at this point in time,” Evers said.
 “It doesn’t make a lot of sense spending a lot of time doing something we know isn’t going to be successful.”

-Evers issued a statewide stay-at-home order in March.
-State Department of Health Services Secretary Andrea Palm in April extended the order to May 26 at Evers' direction.
-Republican legislators balked at the economic fallout and filed a lawsuit with the conservative-leaning Supreme Court to block the order.
-The court on Wednesday found that Palm exceeded her authority when she extended the order unilaterally and that she should have worked with Republican legislators on an emergency rule.
+Wisconsin is one of a number of states where governors have run into resistance from Republican legislators over coronavirus restrictions.
+Democratic governors in Pennsylvania, Michigan and Louisiana have faced a mix of legislation and lawsuits designed to curtail their power.
+Wisconsin's conservative-leaning state Supreme Court didn't hold back, completely erasing Evers' stay-at-home order last week after Republican legislators alleged that the administration had exceeded its authority.

-The ruling immediately allowed nonessential businesses to reopen.
-A handful of county health officials have since implemented their own stay-at-home orders, creating a patchwork of regulations that vary across the state.
+The decision threw the state into chaos.
+Some bars and restaurants opened immediately while a handful of county officials issued their own stay-at-home orders.
+Now, the state has a confusing patchwork of regulations that vary from county to county.

-The DHS released a scope statement for a new emergency rule the day after the court ruling.
-Scope statements are broad outlines of what rules are intended to accomplish and represent the first step in the drafting process.

-The statement said the agency planned to “re-articulate” parts of Evers' business re-opening plan and balance them against elements from the stay-at-home order.
-But Republicans pounced on the statement, saying Evers was trying to circumvent the court ruling and reinstate a stay-at-home order.
+The DHS released plans for a new statewide emergency rule the day after the court ruling.
+The agency said the new rule may contain elements of the stay-at-home order and Evers' phased business re-opening plan.
+Republicans pounced on the statement, saying Evers was trying to circumvent the court ruling and reinstate a stay-at-home order.

 Assembly Speaker Robin Vos said Thursday the two sides might not reach agreement and it will be up to the locals to implement their own restrictions.
-Republican state Sen. Steve Nass, co-chairman of the Legislature's rules committee, demanded on Friday that Evers withdraw the scope statement.
-The DHS complied on Monday and scrapped the plan.
+Republican state Sen. Steve Nass, co-chairman of the Legislature's rules committee, demanded on Friday that the governor withdraw plans for a new rule.
+The DHS complied on Monday and scrapped them.

+Vos called Evers' position “disappointing” but said Republicans will keep working with local public health agencies to see if they need help addressing localized outbreaks in the future.

 Nass said he has “great faith” that people will make the decisions necessary to fight COVID-19 on their own “without excessive government coercion.”